xtensor-stack/xtensor/docs/source/builder.rst

   sampled from the Normal random number distribution.
 - ``binomial(shape, trials, prob, std_dev)``: generates an expression of the specified shape, containing numbers sampled from the binomial random number distribution.
+- ``geometric(shape, prob, std_dev)``: generates an expression of the specified shape, containing numbers sampled from the geometric random number distribution.

 Meshes
 ------